colinlove/LogixDesignerNotes/README.md

     -	Eg you can copy a rung from logix into notepad as: XIC(Tag1)OTE(Tag2);
     -	By allowing the reverse process, standard code structures could be inserted without needing another instance of Logix running
 -	Allow dragging of output Booleans to bit instructions. (ie drag from a TON.DN bit to a subsequent XIC)
+-	Allow (at least optionally) the ability to see the value of an InOut parameter in an AOI instance

 ## Tags Window